L-Acoustics/wireshark-mvu/doc/mvu-specifications.md

 Its value is set to true when at least one error was detected in the packet.

+#### Rules for `mvu.has_warnings`

+This field is not displayed in the packet tree but can be used in packet filters.

+Its value is set to true when at least one warning was detected in the packet.

 #### Rules for `mvu.expert.sequence_id_duplicate`

 This expert field is added to the tree with severity level set to Error when a previous packet in the capture has the same controller_entity_id, sequence_id and message_type.